postgresql-interfaces/psqlodbc/test/README.txt

 -------------

-To run the regression tests, you must have a PostgreSQL server running and accepting connections at port 5432.
-You must have the PostgreSQL server binaries, including the regression test driver pg_regress, in your $PATH.
+To run the regression tests, you must have a PostgreSQL server running and accepting connections from the host where you run the regression tests.

 By default in Linux, the regression tests use the driver built from the parent directory, ../.libs/psqlodbcw.so, for the tests.
 You can edit